thedredhorseman/thebizzare/README.md

 # The biZZare

-The biZZare is a decentralized application (Dapp) inspired by the early 2000s internet, built with Rust and leveraging the libp2p framework for peer-to-peer communication.
+The biZZare is a decentralized network inspired by the early 2000s internet, built with Rust and leveraging the libp2p framework for peer-to-peer communication.
 This project aims to recreate the nostalgic experience of the early internet with modern, secure technology.

 ## Current Features